 As your campaign runs, you’ll likely want to monitor it so that you can make adjustments as necessary to better meet your objectives.

 Programmatic buying makes ad purchasing effective and efficient.
 The features of programmatic buying that make this method of advertising so appealing to marketers include:

 1. Machine Learning Algorithms

-Technology and machine learning are a key feature of programmatic advertising.
-Rather than a media buyer having to review the data and find out which platform or website is best to reach their audience, the algorithms do this on their behalf.
+Technology and machine learning employ algorithms to review the data and find out which platform or website is best to reach the target audience.
 This makes the process quicker and more accurate.

 2. Audience Insights

 Programmatic media buying gives advertisers feedback about how their audience engaged with an ad.
 What factors contributed to the success or failure of the ad?
-Programmatic advertising can tell advertisers what time of day or week was most relevant for users and what age group responded best to an ad.
+What time of day or week was most relevant for users?
+What age group responded best to an ad?
 It can also shed more light on who is actually clicking on or engaging with a particular campaign.
 These insights can then be fed back to the marketer and agency to adjust the accuracy of their targeting the next time around.

 3. Precise Audience Targeting